Emergency Dentist on Staten Island

-Our team at Dynamic Dental is committed to providing all of our patients with the best possible dental care, even in unexpected situations.
-Dental emergencies are unexpected, but if you give us a call, we will give immediate attention to your needs and arrange to have you come in for an appointment as soon as possible.
+Our team in Great Kills is committed to providing all of our patients with the best possible dental care, even in unexpected situations.
+Dental emergencies are often sudden, but if you give us a call, we will give immediate attention to your needs and arrange to have you come in for an appointment as soon as possible.
 Your comfort and care are our top priority.

 Of course, not all dental emergencies happen during business hours!
 If you need urgent care when our practice is closed, call our office and follow the instructions provided on the recorded message.
 We will return your call as soon as we are able.
 If you’re faced with a serious or life-threatening emergency, call 911 or go to your nearest emergency room for treatment.